bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+ . forEach excutes a function on an elements in an array .  .map returns a  new array

 2. What is the difference between a function and a method?
+A function can be called independent of an object.
+A method is associated with an object.

 3. What is closure?
+ Closures gives you access to an outer function's scope from an inner function.
+Closures are created every time a function is create.
+Inner functions are given access to the outer functions variables
 4. Describe the four rules of the 'this' keyword.
+  -1 In the global scope, the value of this inside of that function will be the window object.
+  -2 Whenever a function is called by a preceding dot, the object before that dot is this -3 Whenever a constructor function is used, this refers to the specific instance of the object that is created and returned by the constructor function
+ -4 Whenever JavaScript’s call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?
+ To extend a class , we need super in order to call the methods of the parent class and use "this"

 ## Project Set up